-The students of UMass Amherst Public History are constantly writing and publishing on up-to-date topics in a variety of different formats.
+The students and alumni of UMass Amherst Public History are constantly writing and publishing on up-to-date topics in a variety of different formats.
 Below are links to selected articles, with more to be added as their exciting work continues!

 Public History students are also regular contributors to the UMass History Department Blog, past@present.
 Check it out!

 Alumni, Richard Anderson published an article titled, "Taking Labor History Public: An Overview of the Field" in a special issue of Labor: Studies in Working-Class History of the Americas (Mar 2020).